katiegd/inventory-app/README.md

 CRUD inventory application from the Odin Project.

-Used Node.js, PostgreSQL, EJS, and Bootstrap for this project.
+Used Node.js, Express, PostgreSQL, and Bootstrap for this project.

 SVG images from SVG Repo.